Bhushangad

 Bhushangad is a hill fort in the Khatav taluk of the Satara district of Maharashtra, India.
 It is oval in shape, and rises 600 ft above the surrounding plain.
 Its top is flat, and measures to be about 300 sqyd in area.

-The fort was originally built by Singhan II (1210–1247 CE) of the Devagiri Yadavs, with the exact date of its construction not known.
-However, Gharge-Desai (Deshmukh) Rajas of Nimsod State ruled it and so it is usually attributed to them.
-The nearest fort is 5 miles (8 kilometres) away.
+The origins of the fort are unclear.
+Local legend attributes construction of the fort to King Singhana of Devagiri (1210–1246).
+Construction has also been attributed to Shivaji I in 1676, as part of a fortification of the area that included the nearby Vardhangad Fort, Sadashivgad and Machindragad.

 The fort is home to the only temple of Haranaidevi (an incarnation of Durga), who is revered by the Kulkarnis clan.
 There is also a temple dedicated to Maruti.